MarkAustinGrow/marvin-art/codebase_documentation.md

    - No daily limit
    - Available on-demand

+#### Image Storage System

+The system uses a multi-layered approach to ensure images remain accessible:

+1. **Supabase Storage**
+   - Primary storage for all generated images
+   - Images are stored in a public bucket named "marvin-art-images"
+   - Organized in folders by timestamp
+   - Provides permanent URLs that don't expire

+2. **Local File Storage**
+   - Secondary backup of images on the server
+   - Used as fallback if Supabase Storage is unavailable

+3. **Original DALL-E URLs**
+   - Stored as reference but not relied upon
+   - These URLs expire after a few hours

+4. **Placeholder Image**
+   - Used when no other image source is available
+   - Prevents broken images in the UI

 ### Web Interface

 The web interface provides a user-friendly way to interact with the Marvin Art Generator: